pvto/java-stream-regex/README.md

 I create a special input stream from a string (utility method util.RT.fin()), and then apply the mapper.
 This test passes, reading the following input tokens: "  ", "ab", " ", "bb", "aaab", "b", null (signals stream end).

+##Performance and regex compliance considerations

+Regex compliance is limited.
+Only read and match operations are supported.
+Only a restricted subset of standard regex features is supported, omitting capturing groups and other more complex features.

+Currently performance is 20–40 times slower than a simple if-then automaton.

+Things to optimize include character class matching and conflict resolution (which is now based on a dynamic list of candidate matches).